Rotten Egg Smell?

 Your sense of smell is one important way you can detect a gas leak.
-For safety reasons, a strong pungent odorant is added to natural gas to help detect leaks (Natural gas smells like rotten eggs.)
+For safety reasons, a strong pungent rotten egg smell is added to natural gas to help detect leaks.

 If your nose detects there may be gas in your vicinity, do the following:

 - If the odor is slight and it is near an appliance, you may need to turn off a valve or merely re-light a pilot light that has gone out.

 - If you have any doubts, please call the Natural Gas department immediately at 336-248-3945 during business hours or 336-248-2337 after 5:00 p.m. and on weekends.

 - If the odor is strong, turn off any flame nearby, evacuate the building and take all pets with you.